Narges-Shoja-Projects/sql-portfolio/README.md

 # SQL queries and business case challenges

-## Challenge 1: First 8 Paying Customers
 ### Business Problem
 We want to reward our first 8 paying customers.
+We need to find their customer IDs.
 ### SQL Query

 ```sql